CSCfi/rems/docs/bots.md

 # Bots

-REMS has a number of features implemented as _bots_, automatic handlers that can be attached to a workflow.
+REMS has a number of features implemented as _bots_, automatic users, such as handlers that can be attached to a workflow.

-To use a bot, create a user with the corresponding user id, and add that user as a handler to a workflow.
+To use a bot, create a user with the corresponding user id, and add that user as a handler to a workflow, if necessary.
 The 'email' attribute for the user can be null, or the attribute can be left out completely.
 The name of the bot will be visible to the applicants in the event log as the person who approved or rejected their application so make it